Why chasing twitter's approval doesn't work

 What people say is affected by who is listening.

-People who do and say things on social media are doing so in a social environment.
-They get a social reward for doing so, and these interactions are the driving reward behind it.
-We know for a fact that people will repeat opinions they don’t even hold so long as they believe that other people believe they are correct.
+People who do and say things on social media are doing so for social interaction, and these interactions are the driving reward behind it.
+We know that people will repeat opinions they don’t even hold so long as they believe that other people believe they are correct.
 We also know that people shy away from opinions that receive social punishment.
-This is exacerbated in a 2026 environment because gaming discourse in the reddit/social sense is dominated by Being Right About Games, where the goal is not to discuss but to Know Things.
+The 2026 environment of gaming discourse on Reddit/social sense is dominated by Being Right About Games where the goal is not to discuss but to Know Things.
+This creates a problem, because feedback should be a personal experience, but instead, you’re rewarded for being Right and punished for being Wrong.
+There is no such thing as a wrong personal experience, so as long as it’s actually yours.

-Furthermore, groupthink runs rampant in these kinds of communities when they convince themselves something is true.
-Remember the origin of “We did it, reddit”, when a bunch of redditors convinced themselves they’d found the Boston Marathon bomber, and went after some random guy, who killed himself.
+Groupthink runs rampant in these kinds of communities once they convince themselves something is true.
+Remember the origin of “We did it, reddit”?
+A bunch of redditors convinced themselves they’d found the Boston Marathon bomber, and went after some random guy, who it turns out, killed himself.

-This gets even worse once you bring algorithms into play, which divide opinions into clusters.
-You end up with multiple clusters of players on a social media site, all of whom believe their opinion is the one that’s universally held, because the software is specifically designed to find you more of the opinions you want and feed them to you.
+…until you bring algorithms into play, which divide opinions into clusters.
+You end up with multiple clusters of players on a social media site, all of whom believe their opinion is the one that’s universally held, because the software is specifically designed to feed you more of the opinions you want to see.

 The people you’re listening to aren’t even your players

 Once something is being discussed in public, people get social rewards for discussing it and saying the right opinions.
-A staggering number of people will chime in on games they have never even played, but repeat an opinion they believe to be Right, because again, Being Right About Games is what matters.
+A staggering number of people will chime in about games they have never even played and repeat an opinion they believe to be Right, because again, Being Right About Games is what matters.

-This extends as far into Steam review bombing where once a Correct Opinion has been formed, people who haven’t played the game will rush to Steam to punish it, again, despite not having actually played it.
+This extends into Steam review bombing, where once a Correct Opinion has been formed, people who haven’t played the game will rush to Steam to punish it, again, despite not having actually played it.
 The feedback they provide is not about the game, it’s about an opinion they believe to be correct based on the crowd.

 Even the ones that are your players are a minority of your real players

 Every live service game learns this over time.
-League of Legends, Overwatch, Apex Legends, Dauntless, we all chased Reddit’s approval at the direction of product managers and then watched our player counts crumble.
-The stark reality is that only a tiny fraction of any player base is on social and the ones that provide feedback aren’t a representative sample of the overall player base.
+League of Legends, Overwatch, Apex Legends, Dauntless… we all chased Reddit’s approval at the direction of product managers, then watched our player counts crumble.
+The stark reality is that only a tiny fraction of ANY player base is on social media, and the ones that provide feedback aren’t a representative sample of the overall player base.
+Even if you get past this selection bias, people complain after only slightly bad experiences, but an experience generally has to be great in order for someone to leave positive feedback, so you aren’t even getting a representative sample of the opinions of the group you are seeing.
 Treating what you hear there as a global consensus is a recipe to crater your game, and every game that tries this learns the hard way.

 Self-reporting Bias